Siril, a free astronomical image processing software

 For latest updates, see our bug and feature tracking system.

-The software is in released phase, and is now considered stable.
+The software is now considered stable.
 If you find bugs and want to report them (please, do!), contact the team using the links at the bottom of this page, or feel free to report them on the bug report page.

 - October 28, 2015

 - First stable version available: 0.9.0.
-Its SVN revision is 1037; it also has an SVN tag: 0.9.0.
 Stability updates and minor improvements will occur in the dedicated 0.9 branch.

 - June 10, 2015

 - New registration method available!
 It is now possible to register images with an automatic global star detection tool.
-The algorithm take into account the translation and the rotation.
+The algorithm takes into account the translation and the rotation.

 - April 13, 2015